petmal/MindTrial/README.md

 [![Go Version](https://img.shields.io/github/go-mod/go-version/petmal/mindtrial)](https://go.dev/)
 [![Go Reference](https://pkg.go.dev/badge/github.com/petmal/mindtrial.svg)](https://pkg.go.dev/github.com/petmal/mindtrial)

 **MindTrial** helps you assess and compare the performance of AI language models (LLMs) on tasks that use text prompts, with optional file or image attachments.
-Use it to evaluate a single model or test multiple models from OpenAI, Google, Anthropic, and DeepSeek side by side, and get easy-to-read results in HTML and CSV formats.
+Use it to evaluate a single model or test multiple models from OpenAI, Google, Anthropic, DeepSeek, and Mistral AI side by side, and get easy-to-read results in HTML and CSV formats.

 ## Quick Start Guide